Have you ever read a Christian novel with a message so preachy that you wanted to shut the book, walk away, and forget about it?

 Stories often become preachy because authors explicitly state that the protagonist is partaking in a good or bad experiment in living.
 If a protagonist attempts a wrong experiment in living, authors may have characters rebuke him, which can feel stilted.
 But what happens when authors apply poetic justice to experiments in living?

 For example, if a character flees an enemy out of cowardice, perhaps that enables his enemy to severely hurt his closest friends.
-If the character believes he doesn’t need to care for others, perhaps others don’t help him when he needs it.
+If the character never concerns himself with others, perhaps others don’t help him when he needs it.
 In these situations, we don’t need to proclaim that courage and care are virtuous.
-By demonstrating the negative consequences for cowardice and apathy, we subtly warn readers against pursuing such paths.
+By demonstrating the negative consequences of cowardice and apathy, we subtly warn readers against pursuing such paths.

 Showing moral truths instead of telling them is much more impactful.